 In 1947 Giant manager Mel Ott put together a one-dimensional ball club built around a lot of sluggers with little speed.
 Leo Durocher famously observed that Ott was too nice a guy and his team would finish last.
 Durocher also listed a number of players whom he thought were nice guys, Sid Gordon among them.

-When Durocher took over in 1950, he wanted speed and a good double play combination.
-He traded Willard Marshall and nice guy Sid Gordon to the Boston Braves for shortstop Alvin Dark and pesky second baseman Eddie Stanky.
+After Durocher took over in 1948, he longed for more speed and a good double play combination.
+On December 14, 1949, he traded Willard Marshall and nice guy Sid Gordon to the Boston Braves for shortstop Alvin Dark and pesky second baseman Eddie Stanky.
 The deal having been consummated, Giants owner Horace Stoneham sent Gordon a check for $2,500 as a token of his respect for the popular slugger.

 Baseball in the 1950's was pretty much a one-dimensional game-get men on base and bring them in with a homer.
 Every team had someone like Gordon (Ralph Kiner, Gus Zernial, Luke Easter, Roy Sievers, and Hank Sauer were typical) who would deliver the occasional homer and command a large salary.
 Sid, although not fast, was a pretty good outfielder, making him a bit more valuable than most of his contemporaries.